Did you know that a big part of the reason Bill Clinton won his 1992 presidential campaign was the success of his town hall meetings?

 Tip #3 – Use technology

 If you’re flooded with questions, which you probably will be, you’ll benefit from an online tool to keep everything organised.
-Many live Q&A tools let you categorise questions, mark them as answered and pin them for later, while they let your team upvote each other’s questions and ask anonymously without fear of judgement.
+Many live Q&A tools let you categorise questions, mark them as answered and pin them for later, while they let your team upvote each other’s questions and ask anonymously without fear of judgment.

 Answer all the important questions